Paris is a city most people never forget.

 I recommend flying Air France business class if you can swing it!

 Affordable all-business-class flights are offered from Newark, NJ by an airline called La Compagnie.
-Low-cost airlines you should consider to save money are: XL Airways and Norwegian Air.
+Low-cost airlines you can consider to save money are: French Bee and Norwegian Air.
+Remember to read the reviews before booking an ultra low-cost airline.

 - Cheapest: RER Metro or Public Bus